NielsSteensma/Dhalang/README.md

 ## Features
 * Generate PDFs from pages
 * Generate PDFs from html ( external images/stylesheets supported )
-* Capture a screenshots of a webpage
+* Capture a screenshot of a webpage

 ## Installation
 Add this line to your application's Gemfile: